SA Adventure 4x4 Tour, Terms and Conditions:

 Changes to Routes/Schedules

 Every effort is made to adhere to scheduled and planned routes.
-The Company reserves the right to occasionally alter the itinerary accordingly, due to changing conditions or to make up any lost time due to any unforeseen circumstances.
-In the unlikely event of a vehicle breakdown that is beyond anyone’s control and immediate repair, the Company will not be responsible for the cost of any accommodation other than camping (except on accommodated trips where alternative accommodation will be sourced) and will not be liable for any airfares or any other compensation to the client.
+The SA Adventure reserves the right to occasionally alter the itinerary accordingly, due to changing conditions or to make up any lost time due to any unforeseen circumstances.
+In the unlikely event of a vehicle breakdown that is beyond anyone’s control and immediate repair, the SA Adventure will not be responsible for the cost of any accommodation and will not be liable for any airfares or any other compensation to the client.

 What to bring along

 A full list of items will be issued on receipt and confirmation of your reservation.
 We suggest you travel light.
 Please pack warm clothes for the winter months of June to September.
-Further items should include a torch, water bottle, spare film and camera batteries, binoculars, suntan lotion, comfortable walking shoes and any prescription medication
+Further items should include a torch, water bottle, camera, binoculars, suntan lotion, comfortable walking shoes and any prescription medication.

 What is not included

-In the event of your vehicle having trouble or breaking down, every effort will be made to get it back on the road again, however if it is a terminal problem we will make sure you are towed to a place of safety and have contact to a family member, tour funds are non refundable in this case, we recommend insuring your vehicle through www.4x4Insurance.co.za, who will assist you if something like this should happen!
+In the event of your vehicle having trouble or breaking down, every effort will be made to get it back on the road again, however, if it is a terminal problem we will make sure you are towed to a place of safety and have contact to a family member, tour funds are non-refundable in this case, we recommend insuring your vehicle through First for Africa Brokers, who will assist you if something like this should happen!

 Anyone with special dietary requirements is requested to advise us in writing at least one week prior to departure.
 Every effort will be made to supply the required diet, given that some of the areas travelled through are quite remote and supplies are sometimes scarce.